 Category: ISO-25010/Security/Confidentiality

-Statement: Channels for data transfer between Devices in different Networks MUST be Encrypted
+Statement: Channels for data transfer between Devices in different Networks must be Encrypted

 Rationale:

-Details: Communication between Service Client/Browser and Server must be protected by HTTP/S. Attempts to connect to an insecure channel (e.g.: HTTP) are not accepted.
-Preferably they are redirected to secure equivalent endpoints (e.g.: HTTP/S).
-Noting that protocol routing is a web server configuration, outside the control of the web system itself.
+Details: Communication between Service Client/Browser and Server must be protected by HTTP/S. Attempts to connect to an insecure channel (e.g., HTTP) are not accepted.
+Preferably they are redirected to secure equivalent endpoints (e.g., HTTP/S).
+Note: Protocol routing is a web server configuration, outside the control of the web system itself.

 Prompts: Does the solution’s system(s) accept insecure connections?
 What are done with them?